emqx/emqx-docs/en_US/advanced/cli.md

 | resource-types show `<Type>` | Show a resource-type    |

 ::: tip
-Resource type can be built-in by EMQ X Broker (called system built-in resource type) or be written by EMQ X Broker plugins, but cannot be added or removed through the CLI/API
+Resource type can be built-in by EMQX Broker (called system built-in resource type) or be written by EMQX Broker plugins, but cannot be added or removed through the CLI/API
 :::

 #### resource-types list